Zambia May 7-12, 2023

 To sit in the dining car, one must buy food.
 The next car is a “bar” car with loud music and guys getting drunk.
 Next are four couches with small tables facing each other.
 Next is a large car with good seats facing each other with a small table where I ended up spending most of my time.

-Scenery was varied (Tanzanian highlands were best), restaurant car food was basic but filling, beer.
+The scenery was varied (Tanzanian highlands were best), restaurant car food was basic but filling, and beer.
 Good place to meet locals and other travellers.
-Bunks fairly comfortable.
+Bunks are fairly comfortable.
 Make sure you have enough cash for the journey.
 Once across the border in Zambia your shillings are useless – the restaurant and bar will only take kwacha and vice versa if travelling the other direction.
 Money changers will embark as you approach the border of Tunduma/Nakonde – he’ll take you for about 20%.

-Buses outside the station take people to Lusaka or wherever there next destination was.
-Bring a blanket or sleeping bag, bottled water, good books, torch or headlamp.
+Buses outside the station take people to Lusaka or wherever their next destination was.
+Bring a blanket or sleeping bag, bottled water, good books, a torch or a headlamp.

 I moved down from the dining room tables to a small area with 4 couches and tables.
 The two English left because one didn’t like the locals staring at her.
 My chips never arrived.
 I moved down to the next car with good seats facing each other and a half table.
 It was quite comfortable when all the windows are opened.
 I read more of “The Vital Question: Energy, Evolution, and the Origins of Complex Life” by Nick Lane, a fascinating and complex book to read, that I think I would have difficulty reading without a good medical background.